evervault/evervault-python/README.md

 ### evervault.enable_outbound_relay()

 `evervault.enable_outbound_relay()` configures your application to proxy HTTP requests using Outbound Relay based on the configuration created in the Evervault dashboard.
 See [Outbound Relay](https://docs.evervault.com/concepts/outbound-relay/overview) to learn more.
+Asynchronous HTTP requests are supported with [aiohttp](https://docs.aiohttp.org/).
+Pass in a [aiohttp.ClientSession](https://docs.aiohttp.org/en/stable/client_reference.html) to enable them for that session.
+Note: Requires Python 3.11+

 ```python
 evervault.enable_outbound_relay([decryption_domains = Array, debug_requests = Boolean])